 2 – How much do repairs typically cost?

 Repair costs will vary based on whether they are considered “regular maintenance” or are an “emergency.”
 They will also vary in cost depending on the type of repair.
 For example, fixing a leaky roof can be far more costly than replacing the kitchen sink’s faucet.

 3 – How much is a reasonable amount to pay a property manager?

-Property manager fees vary greatly, which is why it’s important that you carefully read the fine print before selecting a property manager.
+Property manager fees vary greatly, which is why it’s important to carefully read the fine print before selecting a property manager.
 From flat rate fees to a percentage of rent fees, there are several ways that property managers determine how much they are owed by property owners.
-The key to knowing what is “a reasonable amount” is analyzing the cost of the property manager vs. the services that they provide to you, the investor.
+The key to knowing what is “a reasonable amount” is analyzing the cost of the property manager compared to the services that they provide.

 4 – What is the tenant security deposit used for and why is it important?

 The use of the tenant security deposit depends on the lease agreement, as well as the state’s governing laws.
 Generally speaking, the security deposit is first applied to any move out fees or rent that is still owed.
-Next, it will be applied to any damages (beyond excepted levels of wear and tear) to the rental unit.
+Next, it will be applied to any damages (beyond expected wear and tear) to the rental unit.

-By following the above seven property management tips you can greatly simplify your life, enjoy owning an investment rental property, and maximize your ROI.
-Whether you choose to use a property management company, or decide to be your own property manager, the information provided in this post will help you to avoid costly mistakes as you seek to make the most of your rental properties.
+By following the above seven property management tips for landlords, you can greatly simplify your life, actually enjoy owning an investment rental property, and maximize your ROI.
+Whether you go with a real estate property management company, or decide to be your own property manager, the information provided in this post will help you avoid costly mistakes and make the most of your rental properties.